spjy/jotted-topics/linear.md

 ### Infinite Solutions

-The system intersects d at every point.
+The system intersects at every point.

 ### No Solutions